 Value of Quality

 A modern home can survive in the value stakes but the finish and build must shine quality from solid internal walls to quality door furniture.
 A quality bathroom will age well even when out of vogue.
+And that can be accomplished with the help of state-of-the-art tech from places like mysiteplan.

 Older homes, generally of higher build quality, will sustain the test of time.
 An oak framed window will outlast fourfold a new upvc double glazed unit even though it may not be quite so good an insulator.
 Surely, the ecological cost of re-manufacturing the window outweighs the gain of energy efficiency.
 A good slate roof will last 150 years, terracotta slowly fired in a wood oven will last for centuries its modern gas fired equivalent merely decades.
 Oak beams found in old buildings have often been reemployed several times making real ecological sense while soft wood counter parts are treated with noxious chemicals in order to stand the test of a few decades.
 Plasterboard paper covered partitions are a poor comparison to limestone cut from seabed millions of years old.
 Sea bed will outlast concrete blocks.
 In my opinion older houses are a better investment despite higher maintenance costs.